Project

 Actions #1

-Updated by Jesse M about 2 years ago
+Updated by Jesse M over 2 years ago

 Isn't SOCKS considerably less secure than HTTP_CONNECT, and vulnerable to MITM and such?
 I use HTTP_CONNECT personally, especially for a web browser.